indeedeng/iwf/README.md

 ## How to build & run
 * Run `make bins` to build the binary `iwf-server`
 * Then run  `./iwf-server start` to run the service .
-This defaults to test API + Temporal interpreter implementation, require to have local Temporal setup.
+This defaults to test API + Temporal interpreter implementation.
+It requires to have local Temporal setup.
 See Run with local Temporal.
 * Run `make integTests` to run all integration tests

 ## Development